 Accessible only by boat or kayak on the island's leeward shore, Catalina's boat-in campsites offer truly secluded coastal camping experiences.
 Unique in their location and regulations, these nine sites are all primitive, with no running water, shade structures, moorings or sanitation stations.
 Campers must bring their own equipment and supplies, including a portable restroom, and pack out any trash or waste.
 A ranger patrols each site daily.
 Because fires are not allowed, cooking must be done on a camp stove or in a self-contained BBQ.

-Kayak rentals are available at Descanso Beach Ocean Sports, Joe's Rent-A-Boat and Wet Spot Rentals in Avalon.
-Selected camping equipment is available for rent from Two Harbors Visitor Services.
-For more information, please call 310-510-4205.
+Kayak rentals are available from Two Harbors Dive & Recreation Center in Two Harbors, or Descanso Beach Ocean Sports, Joe's Rent-A-Boat and Wet Spot Rentals in Avalon.

 WARNING: In the event of adverse weather conditions, trails, roads, and campground may be closed.
 High winds could also result in ferry boat cancellations.
 Please check the weather before heading out on your adventure.
 You can call Two Harbors Visitor Services at 310.510.4205 for updates on closures.

 Rates & Fees

 Nightly camping fees with prior reservation are $21 for adults; $11 for children (age 2-11). *Weekends require a 2-night minimum and holidays a 3-night minimum.
 For groups of 20 or more, group rates apply.
 Please call 310.510.4242.

 Los Angeles County fire and Catalina Island Conservancy rules are strictly enforced.
 There is a coastal ranger who will make daily visits to each boat-in site.
 It is strongly suggested that campers come equipped with a VHF radio for medical emergency calls.